brettshollenberger/codecabulary/Angular Filters.md

 #### Defining Custom Filters

 We can also define custom filters that can be reused throughout our applications.
-To register a filter, we use the `filter` keyword, and in our callback we return the filter function:
+To register a filter, we use the `filter` method, which creates an injectable filter factory, and in our callback we return the filter function:

 	app.filter('piglatinize', function() {
 	  return function(line) {